maelys-mcardle/snowflake/README.md

 # Snowflake

-Snowflake is a programming language devised to be run in an interpreter on microcontrollers.
-The language itself is something in between machine code and BASIC.
+Snowflake is an interpreted programming language made for microcontrollers.
+The language itself occupies the space in between machine code and BASIC.
 It was developed for fun by [Maëlys McArdle][1].

-This repository contains the default interpreter implementation.
+This repository contains an implementation of the interpreter.
 Documentation on how to code with the language is found in the [docs][2] directory.
 Examples of code written in Snowflake is found in the [samples][3] directory.